-Pop Smoke set to posthumously feature on Fredo's new album
+Listen to Pop Smoke's posthumous guest feature on Fredo's 'Burner On Deck'

 “I don’t want people thinking that certain things I rap about are important or the key of life because they’re not.
 Most things I rap about are just what I been through or reality for me and my friends.”

-Last week saw the release of latest trailer for the film Boogie, which stars Pop Smoke in a role filmed before his death.
+Last week saw the release of the latest trailer for the film Boogie, which stars Pop Smoke in a role filmed before his death.